impresso/impresso-pycommons/impresso_commons/images/README_olive_boxes.md

 1) For each page, call the `get_scale_factor`
 2) For each box of the page, call the function `compute_box`

-info.txt files of image conversion are in the images folder, with canonical file tree.
+info.json files of image conversion are in the images folder, with canonical file tree.

 ## Documentation